LiamJCates/Programming-Notes/Programming Methods/Fundamentals/_Introduction.md

 Now that we have circuits that can perform some basic operations on numbers, and we have data in the form of numbers, we can start to write programs that will perform operations on the data.
 We can do that with the only thing the computer understands: machine code, the native language of the computer

+A single instruction to a computer could look like this:

+00000	10011110

 machine code is a set of numerical values that the computer interprets as instructions.

+A particular computer's machine language program that allows a user to input two numbers, adds the two numbers together, and displays the total could include these machine code instructions:

+000001001111
+000011111010
+000101001111
+000111101010
+001001011111
+001010000000

+Each binary value above is an instruction, a single operation of a processor defined by the processor instruction set.

+The size or length of an instruction varies widely, from as little as 4-bits in some microcontrollers to 512+ bits in some specialized processors.
+Most modern processors have instruction sizes between 16 and 64 bits.

+On traditional architectures, an instruction includes an operation to be performed, and zero or more operands which are the values the operation is performed with.

-The instructions we give to the computer will be designated by unique numbers, called opcodes.
-Each processor type has a specific set of instructions.
-That is why a program written for a Mac can't run on a PC running Windows, for example.
-The operations can be things such as AND, OR, ADD, and so on.
-For example, AND could have an opcode value of 1, and OR could have an opcode value of 9.
+Each operation, such as AND, OR, ADD, and so on, is designated by a unique number, called its opcode.
+For example, ADD could have an opcode value of 1 or 001, and OR could have an opcode value of 5 or 101.

-The processor will also have several registers.
-A register is an area, where the processor can store data it is currently working with.
-Before executing an operation, we will need to move the data we want as input to the operation, from memory, into some of these registers.
-The result of the operation, the output, is also stored in a register.
+To hold instructions, the input values they operate on, and their resulting output, the processor will use registers.
+A register is a small amount of fast storage located on the processor.
+Each register is assigned a number value that the processor can use to reference the data it holds.

+A computer instruction that uses an ADD operation 001 to add the values in register one, 001, and register two 010 and stores them in register three 011 might look like this:

+  001 001 010 011

 In reality, things are a bit more complicated than this, but we do not need to go into all the details here.

-We can now recall the image of the four operations that were common for all computers: input, storage, process, and output.
-We first get some input, and it will go to the computer's memory for storage.
-The processor will then retrieve it from its registers and perform operations on it, which is the process part.
-When we have the result of the operations, it will go back into the memory so that it can later be sent to the output.
+As you can imagine, programming a computer directly in machine language using only ones and zeros is very tedious and error prone.

-One way to write these instructions is to use something called an assembly.
-This is a way of writing a program where we use three-letter abbreviations for the opcodes and have names for the registers which are also internally represented by their own numbers.
+One way to write these instructions is to use something called assembly.
+Assembly uses three-letter abbreviations for both the opcode values and as names for the register values.
 By doing this, it will be easier to read and understand the instructions we give.

+The assembly language is the most basic programming language we encounter: mov eax, 14 mov ebx, 10 add eax, ebx

+Here, we are
+moving (mov) the value of 14 into one of the registers, called eax moving (mov) the value of 10 into another register, called ebx. adding the contents of these two registers.

+The result, 24, will be written back into the register eax.

 We can then use a program that can translate the assembly code into machine code.

-The assembly language is the first programming language we encounter.
-The assembly language can look like this: mov eax, 14 mov ebx, 10 add eax, ebx

-Here, we are moving (mov) the value of 14 into one of the registers, called eax, and then we are moving the value of 10 into another register, called ebx.
-We are then performing the add operation on the contents of these two registers.
-The result, 24, will be written back into the register eax.

-If the move operation has an opcode of 136 and the add operation has an opcode of 1, we can use these values together with the numerical representations of the registers to have all of this in only numerical format.
-And, as we know, everything that is numerical can be represented in binary form, that is, with zeros and ones.

 Now we have all that, we need to look at some machine code.